-DAV132 is a novel treatment developed to protect the intestinal microbiota from antibiotic disruption.
+DAV132 is a novel microbiota protective therapy developed to prevent antibiotic-induced dysbiosis.
 Co-administered with antibiotics, it has demonstrated its ability to selectively and safely target antibiotics.
 Multiple clinical trials have already been performed successfully in healthy volunteers and a Phase 2 in patients is ongoing.

 Protecting the intestinal microbiota during antibiotic treatments